andres20980/kasten-docs/docs/usage.md

 Backup operations convert application and volume snapshots into backups by transforming them into an infrastructure-independent format and then storing them in a target location.

+The resulting exported data is organized into
+    storage repositories that are exclusively controlled and maintained by the Veeam Kasten instance.
+Independently using, interacting, connecting, modifying, copying, upgrading, or in any way accessing/manipulating a Veeam Kasten storage repository is unsupported and might cause data corruption/loss to some or all of the restore points.
+Users must never attempt to perform any such action themselves unless under constant, active supervision by a member of Veeam support or engineering teams.

-To convert your snapshots into backups, select Enable Backups via Snapshot Exports during policy creation.
+To convert snapshots into
+  backups, select Enable Backups via Snapshot Exports during policy creation.
 Additional settings for the destination location and control over the export of snapshot data versus just a reference will also be